Quarterly investment letter | 1st quarter 2021

-- Joe Biden won the US presidency and besides the House, the Democrats have a chance to even get control of the Senate.
-The economic recovery is intact and consumer spending will underpin growth next year as household balance sheets are healthy and the unemployment rate has fallen.
+Joe Biden won the US presidency, and besides the House, the Democrats may even take control of the Senate.
+The economic recovery is intact, and consumer spending will underpin growth next year as household balance sheets are healthy and the unemployment rate has fallen.

-- Europe is lagging the US and market consensus expects the Eurozone to play catch-up and possibly even outperform.
-Europe typically benefits the most during a manufacturing upswing, especially when China’s industrial production growth is increasing.
+Europe lags behind the US, and market consensus expects the Eurozone to play catch-up and possibly even outperform.
+Europe typically benefits the most during a manufacturing upswing, especially when China’s industrial production increases.

-- China is the first economy leaving the pandemic behind and its recovery is at an advanced stage.
-Xi Jinping is unlikely to tolerate any kind of instability ahead of the 100th anniversary of the Communist Party of China in October 2021.
+China is the first economy leaving the pandemic behind, with recovery at an advanced stage.
+Xi Jinping is unlikely to tolerate any kind of instability ahead of the 100th anniversary of China’s Communist Party in October 2021.

-- Conclusion: We have a positive scenario over the next 3-6 months.
-The risks to our view are the rollout of the vaccines to take longer and the possibility of the virus mutating.
+Conclusion: We see a favorable scenario over the next 3-6 months.
+In our view, the risks are the rollout of the vaccines taking longer and the possibility of virus mutations.
 Hence, investors should have contingency plans ready.
-If everything falls into place, equities and credit will outperform long duration bonds.
+If everything falls into place, equities and credit will outperform long-duration bonds.
 Equity multiples are high on an absolute basis but attractive relative to bond valuations.
 Positive operating leverage and rising profits should lead to higher asset prices.
 Inflation remains a distant threat as both the output and unemployment gap will remain meaningful in 2021.
-That said, year-over-year numbers will temporarily jump as numbers were extremely depressed at the nadir of the recession.
+That said, year-over-year numbers will temporarily jump as numbers were extremely depressed at the recession’s nadir.